 Following the close of the special session in November 2016, the Association’s advocacy team worked closely with Senate Transportation and Housing Committee Chair Jim Beall and Assembly Transportation and Housing Committee Chair Jim Frazier, to ensure that their collective work on a transportation funding package, SB 1 (Beall) and AB 1 (Frazier) would include investment in public transit.

 Finally, in 2017, as the transportation funding package was being finalized our advocacy team was in daily meetings with legislators expressing the impact that SB 1 (Beall and Frazier) would have on their districts.
 Our Executive Director coordinated with the Governor’s Administration and legislative leaders to secure the largest new state investment in public transit in more than 40 years.

-Various state agencies and departments will need to develop new allocation rules and procedures for allocating the revenue provided by SB 1 (Beall and Frazier).
-The Association’s advocacy team will engage in this process to ensure that the rules and procedures that are established provide flexibility to transit agencies and do not impede efficient project delivery.
+Various state agencies and departments are developing develop new allocation rules, guidelines, and procedures for allocating the revenue provided by SB 1 (Beall and Frazier).
+The Association’s advocacy team is engaged in this process to ensure that the rules and procedures that are established provide flexibility to transit agencies and do not impede efficient project delivery.

 - SB 1 (Beall and Frazier) [Chapter 5, Statutes of 2017]